EDITORIAL: Without more funding, how can CBC support original Canadian executive bonuses? - The Beaverton

 Moreover, it is misleading to claim that only executives receive bonuses.
 Much of our on air talent also receives bonuses.
 People like Eugene Levy, Dan Levy, Sarah Levy, and other members of the Levy family have been given additional compensation for their contributions to Canadian culture.

 In sum, Canadian media executive bonuses reflect a unique piece of our cultural output.
 To restrict these bonuses would be nothing short of restricting Canadian culture itself.
-As for me, an executive myself, I am proud to go to every day for Canadians to bring them critically acclaimed news, drama, and comedies, because at the end of the day, they’re the ones who pay my salary… and bonus… and car allowance… and stipend… and business class work travel.
+As for me, an executive myself, I am proud to go to work every day for Canadians to bring them critically acclaimed news, drama, and comedies, because at the end of the day, they’re the ones who pay my salary… and bonus… and car allowance… and stipend… and business class work travel.